 The rise of Social Media in Counterfeiting : UEFA EURO 2016 Football Shirts

-Today’s digital world it is critical for legitimate businesses to have an online presence with an effective online marketing strategy; key to any such strategy is social media.
+In today’s digital world, it is critical for legitimate businesses to have an online presence with an effective online marketing strategy; the key to any such strategy is social media.
 Currents estimates are that there are now 2.13 billion social media users (six years ago there were less than half of this number).
-The likes of Twitter, Facebook and Instagram have changed the way we communicate with one another and how businesses communicate with us.
+The likes of Twitter, Facebook, and Instagram have changed the way we communicate with one another and how businesses communicate with us.
 In 2014, nine out of ten US companies used social media for marketing.

 Where legitimate business goes, infringers eventually follow.
 Illegal operators are increasingly using the same tools to promote their illegal businesses.
 In 2013/2014, the sale of counterfeit goods via social media rose 15% while the sale of counterfeit goods via online auction sites rose by just 2%.
 Apps such as Instagram have “Shop Now” buttons and targeted advertising, making even this picture-sharing app a channel for outreach by counterfeiters and a means of broadening their customer base.

 Counterfeiters are businesses themselves and smartly maneuver their social media strategies to avoid detection.
 In the past eight months we have seen counterfeiters’ behavior on social media shift from the very obvious, for example using the brand names in their user names to attract views, to now having the entire operation on social media from initial contact to payment or using clusters of social media accounts to bypass the difficulties with visibility of a domain or marketplace listing.

 Social media is used by counterfeiters to avoid traditional online enforcement.
 In today’s online landscape, it is essential to capture the full counterfeit operation including the social media presence.
 Incopro’s clustering technology enables this.